 Will they be willing to share the produce of the earth, knowing it belongs to all, freely distributing it as nature does?
 Or will they permit it to fall into the hands of a few powerful nations or a mere handful of powerful men and financial experts?

 Such are only a few of the questions for which answers must be sought and found.
-The task ahead looks hard indeed.
+The task looks hard indeed.

 Yet there are enough spiritually minded people in the world today to change world attitudes and to bring in the new spiritually creative period.
 Will these men and women of vision and goodwill arise in their might in every nation and make their voices heard?
-Will they have the strength, the persistence and the courage to overcome defeatism, [page 57] to break the chain of hampering theologies—political, social, economic and religious—and work for the good of all peoples?
+Will they have the strength, the persistence and the courage to overcome defeatism, to break the chain of hampering theologies—political, social, economic and religious—and work for the good of all peoples?
 Will they overcome the forces arrayed against them through firm conviction of the stability and potentiality of the human spirit?
 Will they have faith in the intrinsic worth of humanity?
 Will they realize that the entire trend of the evolutionary process is sweeping them on to victory?
 The firm establishment of right human relations is already a determined part of divine purpose and nothing can arrest its eventual appearance.
 That appearance can, however, be hastened by right and selfless action.
-The Forces of Light and their leader, the Christ, are on the side of the men of goodwill, and of the new group of world servers.

-January 1945.

-[page 59]

-CHAPTER III: THE PROBLEM OF THE CHILDREN IN THE WORLD TODAY
+CHAPTER II - THE PROBLEM OF THE CHILDREN OF THE WORLD

-BACK TO INDEX
+[Page 32]

+CHAPTER II

+THE PROBLEM OF THE CHILDREN OF THE WORLD

 This problem is, without exception, the most urgent confronting humanity today.
-Not only is the plight of the young people everywhere deplorable and tragic, but the future of the race lies in their hands.
-A new world order (so glibly desired and to which reference is so constantly made) is entirely meaningless without them.
+The future of the race lies in the hands of the young people everywhere.
 They are the parents of the coming generations and the engineers who must implement the new civilization.
 What we do with them and for them is momentous in its implications; our responsibility is great and our opportunity unique.

-In this article I want to deal with the children and adolescents, under sixteen years old; I shall not attempt to deal with the older group.
-The two younger groups are the most hopeful element in a world which has fallen to pieces before our eyes.
-They are the guarantee that our world can and must be rebuilt and—if we have learnt anything from past history and its dire consequences in our lifetime— it must be rebuilt along different lines, with different objectives and incentives and with well-defined goals and carefully considered ideals.
+This chapter deals with the children and adolescents, under sixteen years old.
+These two groups are the most hopeful element in a world which has fallen to pieces before our eyes.
+They are the guarantee that our world can be rebuilt and—if we have learned anything from past history and its dire consequences in our lifetime—rebuilt along different lines, with different objectives and incentives and with well-defined goals and carefully considered ideals.